 The Courageous & Bold Leader

-My almost 10-year-old has always been an independent kid who challenges authority and takes risks.
+My 11-year-old son has always been an independent kid who challenges authority and takes risks.
 The one gift that surfaced in the last few years is his deep desire to cook for the family.

 I have to admit; our schedules have been a little over-extended over the past year.
 He has come to the rescue many-a-times, calling me when I am on my way home and asking what’s for dinner.
 He, then, takes it upon himself to come up with something so that I don’t have to worry about what we will cook.